spring-attic/spring-gemfire-net/readme.txt

 The "bin" directory contains the following distinct dll files for use in applications.
 Dependencies are those other than on the .NET BCL.

-- "Spring.Data.Gemfire" (~20 KB)
+- "Spring.Data.Gemfire" (~60 KB)
 - Contents: IoC configuration of Cache, Regions, and associated CacheLoaders, CacheListener, and CacheWriters
-- Dependencies: Spring.Core, Common.Logging
+- Dependencies: Spring.Core, Spring.Aop, Spring.Data,  Common.Logging

 6. WHERE TO START?